 topics like profit maximization, tax policy and national debt, firm structure,

 international trade, the role of government in the economy, and the choice of

 job and how much to work.

 - Finance - An understanding of the capital structure of a business enterprise, rates of return on investments, and the financial management of resources enhances a person's overall business acumen.
 At Hendrix, the area of finance is studied within the accounting and economics courses, as well as in specialized courses in financial management and investments.

-- Statistics and Computer Programming - Quantitative analysis of financial data is necessary for budgeting, forecasting, and managerial decision-making.
-Computer software packages, such as Lotus 1-2-3 and Statview, are employed throughout the curriculum.
+- Statistics and Quantitative Methods - Quantitative analysis of financial data is necessary for budgeting, forecasting, and managerial decision-making.
+Computer software packages, such as Excel, SPSS, STATA, and LINGO are employed throughout the curriculum.